XOV-Action: Towards Generalizable Open-Vocabulary Action Recognition: Introduction

-To address this task, our work focuses on tackling domain gaps by defending against the scene bias when fitting training videos.
-Specifically, the scene bias is caused by the strong associations between actions and specific scenes in training videos (\aka, spurious correlation~\cite{DBLP:conf/eccv/LiLV18,DBLP:conf/nips/ChoiGMH19,DBLP:conf/eccv/ChoiSSH20,DBLP:conf/cvpr/WangGLLM0PHJS21,DBLP:conf/iccv/LiLZL23,DBLP:conf/iccv/0001LWWZDY023}), and it would hinder models' generalizability across domains.
-For example, as shown in Figure~\ref{fig:intro} (a), if humans usually perform jumping on track-and-field grounds in the training domain (Kinetics400), models will prefer to recognize the action based on the track-and-field grounds since static scenes are easier to fit~\cite{DBLP:conf/eccv/LiLV18,DBLP:conf/nips/ChoiGMH19,DBLP:conf/cvpr/WangGLLM0PHJS21}.
-However, humans may perform jumping in hallways (ARID) or on basketball courts (NEC-Dr), thus recognizing ``jump'' based on track-and-field grounds would result in recognition errors across domains.
+2) Secondly, in generalizable open-vocabulary action recognition, domain gap is a major obstacle to model generalization.
+It is an important challenge widely discussed in traditional action recognition works~\cite{DBLP:conf/cvpr/SultaniS14,DBLP:conf/iccv/ChenKAYCZ19}, but remains \textit{underexplored} in open-vocabulary works.
+To bridge the domain gap, we observe that two videos from different domains usually have distinct scenarios, and this can easily cause scene bias during model training.
+Specifically, the scene bias arises from the strong associations between actions and specific scenarios in training videos (\aka, spurious correlation~\cite{DBLP:conf/eccv/LiLV18,DBLP:conf/nips/ChoiGMH19,DBLP:conf/eccv/ChoiSSH20,DBLP:conf/cvpr/WangGLLM0PHJS21,DBLP:conf/iccv/LiLZL23,DBLP:conf/iccv/0001LWWZDY023}), and it would hinder model generalization across domains due to the scenario differences.
+For example, as shown in Figure~\ref{fig:intro}, if humans always perform jumping on track-and-field grounds in the training domain, the trained models are prone to recognize this action by the track-and-field grounds, since static scenes are much easier to fit~\cite{DBLP:conf/eccv/LiLV18,DBLP:conf/nips/ChoiGMH19,DBLP:conf/cvpr/WangGLLM0PHJS21}.
+However, humans may perform jumping in hallways in test domains, thus recognizing ``jump'' based on track-and-field grounds would result in recognition errors across domains.

-To mitigate the scene bias, we propose a novel Scene-Aware video-Text Alignment (SATA) method for learning scene-agnostic video representations.
-Our key idea is to distinguish video representations apart from scene-encoded text representations, which encourages the video encoder to downweight the attention on scene information and thus pay more attention to action information.
-Experiments on XOV-Action demonstrate that our SATA can effectively improve the closed-set action recognition performance across domains while generally maintaining the open-set performance.
+In this work, we propose a novel model, named XOV-Action, to overcome the above two challenges for generalizable open-vocabulary action recognition. \underline{Firstly}, to boost the understanding of novel action concepts for open-set categories, our XOV-Action proposes to capture diverse action-related concepts from videos by Diversified Elaboration Representation Learning.
+By elaborating action concepts using multiple textual descriptions, XOV-Action learns diverse concepts during training and associates them with open-set categories during testing, thereby improving the recognition of open-set action categories. \underline{Secondly}, to mitigate the scenario discrepancy, our XOV-Action proposes to learn scene-agnostic video representations by Scene-Aware Video-text Alignment.
+By introducing scene-encoded text prompts, XOV-Action distinguishes video representations apart from scene-encoded text representations, which encourages the video encoder to downweight the attention on scene information and thus pay more attention to action information, thereby improving the generalization across domains.